 Baby baths could sometimes get tricky for new parents, especially when babies show different moods at different times.
 Some babies seem to enjoy staying in the water, while some may not like it at all.
-For new parents, it is an overwhelming experience.
+Bathing may become an overwhelming experience for new parents.
 However, there are plenty of things available to destress bathing and make it a safe and joyful experience for both babies and parents.

-After a bath, it is essential to have the baby’s temperature stable by keeping her closer to mom by performing skin-to-skin with a mom.
+It is essential to keep the baby’s temperature stable by performing skin-to-skin interaction with their mom after a bath.
 Nurses at the hospital would not bathe the baby until the baby’s body temperature is already stable.

 This post may contain affiliate links.
 Please read our disclaimer for more information.

 Baby Bathing tips for new parents

-These bathing tips are the must for every new parent who are overwhelmed with a fear of bathing a newborn.
+These bathing tips are a must to follow by every new parent who feels overwhelmed with a fear of bathing a newborn.

 1. You don’t need to bath your newborn every day

 Babies are generally clean; they don’t really need a bath every day.
 Also, newborns tend to lose their natural body moisture called Vernix Caseosa.
 It is a greasy deposit covering the baby’s body at the time of birth and while in the womb.
-Having said that, bathing babies too often may eventually lose natural body moisture too soon.
+Therefore, bathing babies too often may eventually lose their natural body moisture too soon.

 2. Do not wet Newborn’s umbilical cord while bathing

-Try not to wet the umbilical cord while you are bathing, baby, or you can do a sponge bath until the cord comes off.
+Try to keep the umbilical cord dry while you are bathing the baby.
+Or you can do a sponge bath until the cord comes off.

 3. Avoid bathing if Newborn boys are circumcised for a few days

-If you have your baby boy circumcised then do not bath for a few days until his penis is healed.
+If you had your baby boy circumcised, do not bathe for a few days until his penis is healed.

 4. Massage newborns before Bathing

 Babies love massage.
 Well, who doesn’t?

-Massaging babies before bedtime or bath time is significantly going to improve their overall health.
-When babies start gaining some weight, baby skin gets softer and more plump as they grow.
+Massaging babies before bedtime or bathtime is significantly going to improve their overall health.
+When babies start gaining some weight, their skin gets softer and more plump as they grow.

-Before your start, grab a couple of muslin sheets or towels to prevent your bedcovers or changing station sheets from getting messy.
+Before you start, grab a couple of muslin sheets or towels to prevent your bedcovers or changing sheets from getting messy.